-The Case Management Agency and BFP Licensing Staff will be afforded field training appointments by an assigned BFP training team member upon request from the trainee, supervisor and/or classroom trainer.
-Field Training consists of a trainer working one-on-one with the trainee, for a minimum of four field visits within the first three months following the employee passing the post-test.

-These meetings will consist of accompanying the trainee to complete home visits, commencement of cases, court appearances and other field activities.
-Also, the BFP Trainer will work with trainee on the identified 'needs' to increase and enhance development to increase competency.
-Following field training activities, the trainer will verbally 'brief' the trainee on the strengths and needs observed during the field activity.
+The Case Management Agency and BFP Licensing Staff will also be afforded Individual field training appointments by an assigned BFP training team member upon request from the trainee, supervisor and/or classroom trainer.
+The BFP Trainer will work with trainee on the identified 'needs' to increase and enhance development to increase competency.
+Following field training activities, the trainer will verbally 'brief' the trainee on the strengths and needs observed during the field/documentation activity.
 Verbal and/or written feedback will be provided by the BFP Trainer to the trainee's supervisor to enhance ongoing development by the Supervisor.